Laxdip/live-quotes/README.md

 If you like this project:

-- ⭐ Star the repo
+- Star the repo
-- 🔁 Share it
+- Share it
-- 🛠 Build something on top of it
+- Build something on top of it

 ---

-## Final Note
+## Note

 This is not just a widget.